1. You lose your honesty and personal integrity

 What to do when you are accused of scientific fraud?

-If you are accused of scientific fraud (no matter whether the allegations are true or wrong) use the following post as a guideline how to handle the allegations: What to do when you are falsely accused of scientific fraud?
+If you are accused of scientific fraud (no matter whether the allegations are true or wrong) use the following article as a starting point of how to handle the allegations: Both Whistleblowers and the Scientists They Accuse Are Vulnerable and Deserve Protection.

 What to do when you have already committed fraud?